We don’t support this browser anymore.

 Our view

-Partnerships specialise in providing affordable housing by teaming up with local authorities and housing associations.
-These partners foot most of the bill, which reduces risk and frees up cash to deploy elsewhere in the business.
+At its heart, Vistry’s Partnership model specialises in providing affordable housing by teaming up with local authorities and housing associations.
+These partners foot most of the bill, which frees up cash to deploy elsewhere in the business.

 But that comes at a cost, as these tend to be lower-margin than ordinary housebuilding projects.
-And selling these houses as part of bulk deals reduces risk further but lowers the average selling price.
+And selling these houses as part of bulk deals brings more cash in the door in one go, but further lowers the average selling price, meaning there’s little room for error.

-Looking to financial resilience, Vistry's slipped into a net debt position, but winding down the traditional housebuilding business should help on this front.
-Land on the books that doesn't fit the new strategy is set to be sold off and is expected to help Vistry return to a net cash position by the end of 2024.
+Looking to financial resilience, net debt is set to fall this year, helped by the winding down of the traditional housebuilding business.
+Land on the books that doesn't fit the new strategy will be sold off, which is expected to help Vistry return to a net cash position by the end of 2024.

 This is driving the group’s ambitious shareholder return targets.
-The plan is to return £1bn of cash to shareholders within three years through a combination of share buybacks and special dividends.
+The plan is to return £1bn of cash to shareholders over a three-year period through a combination of share buybacks and special dividends.
+But with the recently downgraded profit outlook, we expect to see that reigned back in some way.
 As always, no shareholder returns are guaranteed.

 Environmental, social and governance (ESG) risk